 Considering Farmington for a tournament or sporting event?
-From golf and baseball to swimming and tennis, Farmington is a wonderful community to consider, and the Farmington Convention & Visitors Bureau is here to assist you with the process.
-Review the information we have available here online, and please contact us for additional details and talk about the free planning services we offer.
+From golf and baseball to swimming and wrestling, Farmington is a wonderful community to consider, and the Farmington Convention & Visitors Bureau is here to assist you with the process.
+Review the information we have available here online, and please contact us for additional details and to talk about the free planning services we offer.
 A member of our team will be happy to discuss your sporting event coming to Farmington!
-Contact the Farmington Convention & Visitors Burea at 505-326-7602, 800-448-1240 or email info@farmingtonNM.org.
+Contact the Farmington Convention & Visitors Bureau at 505-326-7602, 800-448-1240 or email info@farmingtonNM.org.

 Farmington is located at the northwest corner of New Mexico, commonly referred to as the Four Corners.
 With a population close to 45,000, it is the largest city in the Four Corners area and serves as the retail hub for several hundred miles in any direction.
 Spectacular landscapes, diverse cultures and an abundance of recreational activities invites exploration.